By Priority — Quick Answer

 Tanzania (Aug–Oct, Dec–Mar) or Kenya (Jul–Sep)

-Tanzania wins on migration presence — herds are in Tanzania 8 months a year (Ndutu calving Dec–March, central migration April–July, northern Serengeti Aug–October).
-Kenya wins specifically on Mara River crossings July–September.
-Dual-country trips covering both sides of the Mara are possible in 10–14 days but not 7.
-For 7 days, pick your specific migration moment and book the country that delivers it in that window.
+Tanzania wins on migration days — the herds spend 8 months a year on Tanzanian soil (Ndutu calving Dec–March, central migration April–July, northern Serengeti and Mara River Aug–October).
+Kenya wins specifically on the Mara River crossings July–September.
+Worth knowing: crossings can stop for four days at a time and restart in a single afternoon.
+Pick your specific migration moment, then book the country that holds the herds in that window.

 Priority — Photography Focus